-There are several existing plans that help to inform zoning recommendations, including the adopted 2030 Saint Paul Comprehensive Plan, the draft 2040 Comprehensive Plan, the West Side Community Plan, the Stryker-George Precinct Plan and the Stryker-George: Plan for Action.
+There are several plans that help to inform zoning recommendations, including the adopted 2030 Saint Paul Comprehensive Plan, the West Side Community Plan, the Stryker-George Precinct Plan, the Stryker-George: Plan for Action, and the draft 2040 Comprehensive Plan.
 Lastly, WSCO's Equitable Development Scorecard is used to evaluate and inform the zoning recommendations.